 I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing”(John 15:4-5, NIV).

 When you have new life in Christ when you remain in him and he in you, your life will show it.
 You will have “fruit” or evidence of the Spirit of Christ alive in you.
 You will exhibit love, joy, peace, patience, kindness, self-control, gentleness, and all the good and beneficial qualities of Christ.
 This fruit is not produced from you but by Christ in you.

-How to Live Your Identity in Christ
+What it Means to Find Your Identity in Christ in How You Live

 So now we know what we are called to and what it looks like when we have our identity in Christ.
 How can we live our identity in Christ?
 It starts with pursuing Christ in your everyday life.
 You must conform your mind to Christ, coming to know and believe what God says is true about you.